MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Library-Evaluation-on-Windows.md

 5. Call `CNTK::Function::Evaluate()` for evaluation.
 The `Evaluate()` expects as input an unordered_map for input variables and input values, and an unordered_map for output variables and output values.
 The output value object could be `null` which means that CNTK Library allocates the actual storage for this output value.
 On return, the Value objects associated with the output variables contain the results of evaluation.
 6. Get output data from evaluation results.
 Use `CNTK::Value::CopyVariableValueTo()` to copy the data stored in the Value object into the buffer as a list of sequences with variable length of samples.

 For concurrent evaluation of multiple requests, `CNTK::Function::Clone()` should be called before Evaluate().
-The [`MultiThreadsEvaluationWithLoadModel()`]( https://github.com/Microsoft/CNTK/blob/release/2.1/Examples/Evaluation/CNTKLibraryCPPEvalCPUOnlyExamples/EvalMultithreads.cpp) demonstrates how to evaluate multiple requests in parallel using CNTK C++ Library API.
+The [`ParallelEvaluationExample()`]( https://github.com/Microsoft/CNTK/blob/release/2.1/Examples/Evaluation/CNTKLibraryCPPEvalCPUOnlyExamples/CNTKLibraryCPPEvalCPUOnlyExamples.cpp) demonstrates how to evaluate multiple requests in parallel using CNTK C++ Library API.

 For details on C++ CNTK Library API for evaluation, please refer to the [CNTK Library C++ Evaluation Interface](./CNTK-Library-Native-Eval-Interface.md) page.